7MustafaAdelIbrahim/Mileage-per-gallon/README.md

 [Toyota, Datsun, honda…etc] is with japanes origin country.
 [Ford, Chevrolet, Plymouth, amc, dodge…etc] are American.

-wich makesn sense, and somewhat expected.
+wich makes sense, and somewhat expected.

 ## Inspiration
-I have used this dataset for practicing my exploratory analysis skills and bulding a machine learning model to predict mileage per gallon.
+I have used this dataset for practicing my exploratory analysis skills and bulding a machine learning model to predict MPG.